aurora-is-near/aurora-launchpad-contracts/verification/article/article.md

    initial deposit amount, and more powerfully, that this round-trip operation can result in a loss of at most one minimal unit.

-By chaining these proven inequalities, Dafny confirms that `refund <= amount`, providing a mathematical guarantee against a critical class of financial bugs.
-This guarantee is now built upon a foundation that provides even stronger assurances about bounded precision loss at each step of the calculation.
+By chaining these proven inequalities, Dafny confirms the ultimate safety property: `refund <= amount`.
+This guarantee is built upon a foundation of lemmas that provide much stronger, explicit bounds on precision loss at each stage.
+The proof relies on the facts that precision loss from asset conversion is strictly bounded by the terms of the price fraction (as proven in `Lemma_AssetsRevert_RoundTrip_bounds`), and that the loss from applying and reverting a discount is at most one minimal unit (from `Lemma_WeightOriginal_RoundTrip_bounds`).
+The final proof confirms that the cumulative effect of these individually-bounded truncations can never compound in a way that would violate the top-level safety property, thus providing a mathematical guarantee against a critical class of financial bugs.

 ### 5.2.
 The Withdrawal Workflow (`Withdraw` module)